kusumsgit/Gitlessons/welcomescript.md

 #! /bin/bash
-# This script accepts the user's name and prints
+# This script accepts the user's name and prints a welcome message
 echo -n "Hello what is your name: " read name echo "Welcome $name"